adamsilver/fdpb/03-Book-A-Flight.md

 }
 ```

+#### What about the future?

-Jeremy Keith explains that the web is a *continuum*.
-He means that the web is constantly changing.
+Jeremy Keith often talks about the web being a *continuum*.
+This means the web is constantly changing.
 New browsers come out all the time, all of them have different features and capabilities.
 At any particular moment in time, we need to think about what level of support or optimisation makes sense for a given feature.

-At time of writing, desktop browser support is lacking.
-And so we've decided to plug the gap.
-But as the web is a continuum, the future will influence our decision to change tacts.
+As we said earlier, desktop browser support for the native input is lacking.
+And as choosing a date is so integral to the flow, we've decided to plug the gap.
+At least for now.
+In future, things may change, and support is likely to improve drastically at which point we can change tacts.

-For example, when desktop browser support is more broad, we may choose not to suppor the rapidly diminishing number of users that will see the degraded text box.
+We may choose not to support the rapidly diminishing number of users that would otherwise experience the degraded text box.
 Pracitically speaking this means removing all of the Javascript, giving users a faster experience and ourselves less to maintain.

 #### Date picker component

-Having detected support, we'll need to design the date picker component itself.
+Having now detected support, we'll need to design the date picker component itself.

 How it might look:

 ![Date widget](./images/date-widget.png)

-Notes:

-- Buttons should have large tap targets making it easy to press with a finger or mouse.
-- The calendar displays beneath the input.
-Dialogs obscure the interface and on small screens it takes up the entire screen anyway.
-- Pressing *previous* shows the previous month and selects the first day of the preview month.
-- Pressing *next* shows the next month and selects the first day of the next month.
-- Once focus is on the grid, the arrow keys let the user move freely between days and weeks.
-- Only the selected day is in the natural tab sequence.
-This is because for those relying on the <kbd>tab</kbd> key would have to tab ~30 times in order to leave the calendar and would it make it hard to move focus to the selected day.
-- Pressing <kbd>escape</kbd> hides the date picker and moves focus to the button.
-- Pressing <kbd>enter</kbd> or <kbd>space</kbd> populates the date into the text box, hides the calendar and moves focus into the text box.

 HTML: